Take the house tour

 31°C: the record warmest water (87.8°C)

-With a microbiology background and a clean-freak streak to surpass Monica Geller, the villa owner has not one … not two … not three … but four steam-cleaners, which are regularly put to use on all soft furnishings, mattresses included.
-Cleaning with steam is just another way we try to keep *The Pool on the Hill* as chemically free – and as squeaky clean – as possible.
+With a microbiology background and a clean-freak streak to surpass Monica Geller, the villa owners have not one … not two … not three … but four steam-cleaners, which are regularly put to use on all soft furnishings, mattresses included.
+Cleaning with steam is just another way we try to keep The Pool on the Hill as chemically free – and as squeaky clean – as possible.
 Take that, tropics!

 Much like our healthy collection of steam cleaners, we have more than our fair share of pressure-washers.
 A Tim Allen amount of power is regularly combined with our filtered rainwater supply to keep the pool deck (and everywhere else) in ship-shape.